WCCWCC/test_all/fast_provision_client.md

     return ESP_FAIL;
 }
 ```
-Please check the return value of the API calling and the return value of 增加event名称, and make sure that the Appkey has been added to this provisioner.
+Please check the return value of the API calling and the return value of `ESP_BLE_MESH_PROVISIONER_ADD_LOCAL_APP_KEY_COMP_EVT`, and make sure that the Appkey has been added to this provisioner.

 #### 2.2.1.3 Bind Appkey to local model